- Lateral Flow Testing at Southam College September 2021

 How can my child access the live lessons whilst they are at home?

-Your child’s teacher will post the time and date of the scheduled lesson on Satchel One.
+Your child’s teacher will post the time and date of the scheduled lesson on Class Charts.
 This will follow your child’s normal timetable.
 At the designated time, your child should logon to Microsoft Teams in order to access the lessons.
 They will need their school login (their “welearn365” username and password.)
 All lessons will be recorded and posted onto Microsoft Teams so in the event of your child not being able to access a lesson live, they can access it later at a convenient time.

 A video guide on how to access Microsoft Teams is available to watch here: